 Audi A4 Allroad review

-A tougher, offroad ready A4 Avant, the Audi A4 Allroad it a step down from a full-blown SUV
+A tougher, offroad ready A4 Avant, the Audi A4 Allroad is a step down from a full-blown SUV

-For those not too fussed about on-limit handling, the softer, more refined Allroad is a more comfortable and versatile car for all seasons.
-The electric all-wheel drive system is clever, too.
+For those not too bothered about on-the-limit handling, the softer, more refined Allroad could be the pick of the range, as it boasts a more comfortable ride combined with a clever electric all-wheel drive system for a touch of all-weather ability.

 The A4 Allroad is not cheap, however.
 The Audi Q5 is only slightly more expensive, if buyers want all-weather ability and SUV styling.
 In some ways, then, this is one of the best A4 family variants around, but you have to pay a price for it.